-- New accounts which are created should be "personalized".
+- in SE Manager: Authorizations -> Users -> Password management - on the iRMC: User management -> iRMC S4 users - New accounts which are created should be "personalized".
 This enables the assignment of an account to a person to be recognized immediately from the name. - When you create an account, you assign a password which must be 6-20 characters in length.